-The National Research Center on Hispanic Children & Families (the Center) is pleased to announce a new call for applications for our grant program for early career faculty at Hispanic Serving Institutions (HSI) or Emerging Hispanic Serving Institutions (EHSIs).
-This grant program is aimed at supporting professional development activities that will enhance their professional growth as scholars and educators.
+The National Research Center on Hispanic Children & Families (the Center) is pleased to announce a new call for applications for our grant program for early career faculty at Hispanic Serving Institutions (HSIs) or Emerging Hispanic Serving Institutions (EHSIs).
+This grant program is aimed at supporting professional development activities that will enhance the professional growth of scholars and educators at HSIs and EHSIs.
 The Center will provide awards of up to $2,500 to cover expenses related to early career scholars’ professional development.
-In addition, grantees will have the opportunity to participate in professional development and networking events organized by the Center, such as training in applying an equity lens to research communications and using Twitter professionally.

-- Applicants should demonstrate a strong interest in research focused on Latinx populations and one or more of these areas: poverty reduction and economic self-sufficiency, access to early care and education and safety net programs, and the broader sociodemographic characteristics of Hispanic families;
+- Applicants should demonstrate a strong interest in research focused on Latinx families and children and in one or more of these areas: poverty reduction and economic security and well-being, access to early care and education, and human service delivery.

 - A Letter of Interest on letterhead from the respective HSI/emerging HSI that describes (in no more than 500 words):

-- The amount of funds requested, including the specific professional development activities that the grant will support and how they will help advance the applicants’ research career.
-Please include the cost of each activity that would be supported by the grant (can be submitted in table format).
+- The amount of funds requested, including the specific professional development activities that the grant will support, and how they will help advance the applicant’s research career.
+Applicants should include the cost of each activity that would be supported by the grant (can be submitted in table format).
 Examples of professional development activities that will be covered include but are not limited to:

 - Workshops, trainings, or courses;

 - Conference-related expenses (e.g., registration, travel, lodging, poster printing);

 - Research-related hardware or software (e.g., analysis packages, recorders, laptops/tablets for data collection);

 - Fees to access data sets;

 Applicants requesting that funds go through their institution should include overhead expenses in the amount requested (see Frequently Asked Questions).
 Funds cannot be used to cover beverages or meals.